 From the time that L was about 1 until she turned 2, I waged a fierce battle with Goldfish crackers.
 They seemed to appear everywhere that we went and she loved them, with all of their delicious salty flavor.
 I was constantly frustrated that my efforts to feed her healthy snacks—with a focus on fruits, vegetables, and less refined foods—was being undermined at every turn.
 And I know it probably sounds silly that I cared so much, but I so desperately wanted to fill her tummy with more nutritious foods like my cheese crackers recipe made with whole grains and oats.

 But you know what?
 There was almost nothing I could do about it when we were out of the house.
-Linden is, and always has been, a very (very) strong willed child.
-Telling her that she can’t have something (or that she has to do something else) never ever works out well and this is especially true in settings where there are other kids and food involved.
-At home, we offer choices to give her a say in her day, but once Goldfish appeared, there was no stopping her.
+L is, and always has been, a very (very) strong-willed child.
+Telling her that she can’t have something (or that she has to do something!) never ever works out well and this is especially true in settings where there are other kids and food involved.
+So I came up with a compromise that works for us—and it involves both Goldfish (and cheddar bunnies) and my homemade crackers.

 - 1/2 cup rolled oats